-SPECIES/SPECIES GROUP CONSERVATION MEASURES TO MINIMIZE IMPACTS All Species/Groups All operations will be water-based, at least 100 yards from the marsh shoreline and in approximately 2-3' of water, avoiding migratory bird nesting areas, marsh and shoreline bird foraging, nesting and resting areas.
-Water depths is generally unsuitable for wading bird foraging.
-Construction activities would occur during daylight hours to the maximum extent possible and noise would be kept to the minimum feasible.
+SPECIES/SPECIES GROUP CONSERVATION MEASURES TO MINIMIZE IMPACTS All Species/Groups Construction activities would occur during daylight hours to the maximum extent possible and noise would be kept to the minimum feasible.
 Work will most likely take place during the spring and summer when waterfowl are not normally present.